 For children and young people this means that their experiences will be of a system which is less confrontational and more efficient.
 Their special educational needs and disabilities will be picked up at the earliest point with support routinely put in place quickly, and their parents will know what services they can reasonably expect to be provided.
 Children and young people and their parents or carers will be fully involved in decisions about their support and what they want to achieve.
 Importantly, the aspirations for children and young people will be raised through an increased focus on life outcomes, including employment and greater independence.

 Councils and their local health partners have been working together to prepare for the new arrangements, to jointly plan and commission services for children and young people who have special educational needs or are disabled.
 Those with more complex needs will have an integrated assessment and where appropriate a single Education, Health and Care plan for their support.

 The Code of Practice is the product of extensive consultation, and draws on the experience of pathfinder Councils which have been piloting new approaches with local communities.
 We’ve also made sure that we’ve listened to a wide range of individuals and groups to get it right.
 The result is a Code which will help everyone working with children and young people with special educational needs and disability to secure for them the outcomes from education, health and social care which will make the biggest difference to their lives.

-Warrington Local Authority - SEN Offer
+Warrington Local Authority - SEND Offer

-Special Educational Needs (plus Complaints) Policy
+Special Educational Needs and DIsability Policy